AvrilWeinbach/MutualismDecline/README.md

 1- In ''SciLab'' functions and simulation scripts to calculate the ecoloigcal density and singular strategies types and values at ecoevolutionary equilibrium of our model for given parameter sets.

 2- In ''R'' scripts to plot different figures with the simulations outputs, notably figures 4 and 5 of the article and D2 of the electronic supplementary materials.
+It also contains the R script for the functions and associated plot representing different trade-off shapes for figure 2.

 3- In ''Mathematica'' the analytical calculations using adpative dynamics on our models and illustration of our results via PIPs, used to produce figure 3 of the main article.